Ramsey County Historical Society & Gibbs Farm

 Youth Intern Program

-Gibbs Farm’s Youth Intern Program is a summer leadership program that allows students between the ages of 12 to 18 to experience working at a historic site as they assist staff in running camps.
+Gibbs Farm’s Youth Intern Program is a summer leadership program that allows students between the ages of 14 to 18 to experience working at a historic site as they assist staff in running camps.
 Interns accepted into the program attend a one-day training in June.
-During camp, interns are costumed and are responsible for helping staff and making sure all the campers feel included and have the best experience possible!
+During camp, interns are responsible for helping staff and making sure all the campers feel included and have the best experience possible!